ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-murkiaga/jandalo/README.md

 # JanDaLo Service definition:
 - We have two dockers:
 1. A mysql:8.0 image, which contains the flags on da Database.
-2. One who has install apache service.
+2. A httpd:2.4.50 image, with apache service.
 The attacker has access to a web page (web_docker) and has to look for information that can help him accessing the other docker via mysql service.
-The flags are stored in that last docker's database and attacker has to let them in his T-Submission machine.
+The flags are stored in mysql database and attacker has to let them in his T-Submission machine.

 # Service implementation:
-web docker is configured to take a copy index.html and users.txt files from the host machine, letting it in '*/usr/local/apache2/htdocs/index.html*' and in '*/usr/local/apache2/htdocs/admin/users.txt*'. mysql docker is configured attending to the following tips:
+web docker is configured to take a copy index.html and users.txt files from the host machine, letting them in '*/usr/local/apache2/htdocs/index.html*' and in '*/usr/local/apache2/htdocs/admin/users.txt*'. mysql docker is configured attending to the following tips:
   - It has mysql-server installed and started.
   - It has a user called 'dev1' whose password is 'w3ar3h4ck3r2'.
+  - 'root' user with 'rootpassword' password (only usable for checkers)

-users.txt file will never be changed and the access to the database must be open.
-Moreover, if a team changes users.txt or denies dev1 access to the database, it will be losing SLa points.
+users.txt file must have one line with *user:password* and the access to the database must be open.
+Moreover, if a team denies access to the database with the users.txt *user:password*, it will be losing SLa points.

 -Flags:
     Flags will be stored in 'jandalo_mysql_1' docker's *ctf_db* database in table *flag* that has a column *flag_value*.